SkylineCommunications/dataminer-docs/connector-help/connector_help/Skyline_SLA_Definition_Basic.md

 # Skyline SLA Definition Basic

-With this driver, you can track **Service Level Agreement (SLA)** compliance in real time.
+With this connector, you can track **Service Level Agreement (SLA)** compliance in real time.

 ## About

-This driver allows the real-time tracking of SLAs.
+This connector allows the real-time tracking of SLAs.
 When a new alarm occurs on the underlying service, a new outage is added to the list.
 Other parameters are automatically updated to reflect the outages in the current time frame.
 This time frame can be either a fixed window or a sliding window.
 This way, early warnings can be generated when SLAs degrade, so that penalties can be prevented.

 ### Version Info